Bimsara-Janakantha/SAP-1_Computer_ALU_Design/README.md

 This repository contains all the necessary files, documentation, and code for building and simulating the SAP1 computer - ALU Module.

 ### Contributors
-- HATHTHELLA H.A.D.T.N.
+- Janakantha S.M.B.G.
-- HEWAWASAM A.K.L.
+- Haththella H.A.D.T.N.
-- JANAKANTHA S.M.B.G.
+- Hewawasam A.K.L.

 ### Supervisor
 - Dr. Kamalanath Samarakoon